William Montagu, 1st Earl of Salisbury: Final years

 Salisbury's residence of Bisham Manor in Berkshire.

 Salisbury had long been frustrated by the failure of the government in England to provide sufficient funds for the war effort.
 On his return, however, he played little part in the conflict of 1341 between King Edward and Chancellor John Stratford.
 In May of that year, he was appointed to a committee to hear the king's charges against Stratford, but little came from this.
+In the same month of May 1341, he had conquered the Isle of Mann from the Scots and was crowned King there.
 In 1342–43 he fought with Robert of Artois in the Breton War of Succession, and in 1343 helped negotiate the Truce of Malestroit.
-It was probably sometime after this he made good his claim on the Isle of Man, by conquering the island which was until then held by the Scots.

 His final international commission took place late in 1343, when he accompanied Henry of Grosmont, Earl of Derby, on a diplomatic mission to Castile.
 Early in 1344 he was back in England, where he took part in a great tournament at Windsor.
 It was during this tournament, according to the chronicler Adam Murimuth, that he received wounds that would prove fatal.
 Salisbury died on 30 January 1344.
 He was buried at Bisham Priory in Berkshire, adjoining his home, Bisham Manor.
 He had founded the priory himself in 1337, on his elevation to the earldom.
 King Edward's financial obligations were never paid in full during the earl's lifetime, and at Salisbury's death, the king owed him £11,720.
 Of this, some £6,374 were written off by his executors in 1346.